Introduction: Exploring the Photographic Wonders of the Yorkshire Dales

 Pen-y-ghent

-History: Pen-y-ghent is one of the Yorkshire Three Peaks, with distinctive geological features and rich history, rising 694 metres above sea level.
+History: Pen-y-ghent is one of the Yorkshire Three Peaks, with distinctive geological features and rich history, rising 694 meters above sea level.

 Google Maps Link: Pen-y-ghent on Google Maps